clarkezone/pocketshorten/endtoenddemo/README.md

 1. Add two more pages to nginx site and [DONE]
 2. make load test randomly pick those
-3. break out cloudflare tunnel into this readme / separate script
+3. break out cloudflare tunnel into this readme / separate script [DONE]
 4. Is there a way of showing peek r/s in last hour?
 5. tidy up this readme with bash